ryanfreng/lws_spec/README.md

-lws_spec
+LWS SPEC
 ========

-This rspec code tests library.wisc.edu to make sure all searches are running happily.
+This rspiec code tests library.wisc.edu to make sure all searches are running happily.
+These tests require the rspec, capybara, capybara-mechanise gems.